RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

-DRIVE consists of 40 fundus images with a resolution of 584$\times$565, which are divided into 20 training and 20 testing images.
-STARE is composed of 20 700$\times$605 retinal images divided into 16 training images and 4 testing images.
-CHASE\_DB1 contains 28 999$\times$960 images and are split into 20 for training and 8 for testing.
-All datasets have two expert annotations and only the first annotation is used as the ground truth according to previous works.
+For retinal vessel segmentation, we conduct experiments on the following three widely used public datasets: DRIVE~\cite{staal2004ridge}, STARE~\cite{hoover2000locating}, and CHASE\_DB1~\cite{fraz2012ensemble}.
+DRIVE consists of 40 fundus images with a resolution of 584$\times$565 pixels, which are divided into 20 training and 20 testing images.
+STARE is composed of 20 retinal images with a size of 700$\times$605 pixels, divided into 16 training and 4 testing images.
+CHASE\_DB1 contains 28 images with a size of 999$\times$960 pixels, which are split into 20 for training and 8 for testing.
+All datasets have two expert annotations and only the first annotation is used as the ground truth according to previous works~\cite{wu2021scs, 9714302, 9535112}.
 Field of view masks (FOVs) are offered in DRIVE, but not in STARE and CHASE\_DB1.
-Therefore, we generate the corresponding FOVs following\cite{liskowski2016segmenting}.
+Therefore, we generate the corresponding FOVs following~\cite{liskowski2016segmenting}.
 In all experiments, we only calculate evaluation metrics inside FOVs for both comparison methods and ours.

-For the assessment of segmentation, we choose the following five commonly used evaluation metrics: sensitivity (Se), specificity (Sp), F1-Score (F1), accuracy (Acc), and area under the receiver operating characteristic curve (AUC).
+For the assessment of segmentation, we choose the following five commonly used evaluation metrics: sensitivity (Se), specificity (Sp), F1-Score (F1), accuracy (Acc), and area under curve (AUC).